-The Fig. 5 and Fig. 6 show the results for this second strategy (Random).
+The Fig. 6 and Fig. 7 show the results for this second strategy (Random).
 With a small radius we can see that as the number of processors is bigger we have less distances evaluations.
 Now with a bigger radius if we use more than the 50% of the database this holds; but with less than the 50% of the database the results are very dependent on the queries.

-Finally we present the last strategy for the SAT data structure, where not only the database an the queries are distributed through a hash function.
+Finally we present the last strategy for the SAT data structure, where not only the database and the queries are distributed through a hash function.
 This kind of strategies may be use to perform searches in a Web dictionary, where the queries search are not exact.
-That is to say, when the system has to find similar words.
+That is to say when the system has to find similar words.
 So this strategy can be used when the database from where the objects of the metric space are obtained, is formed by text (words).

-The Fig. 7 shows the results for this strategy with the 90% of the database, and the Fig. 8 and Fig. 9 show the results as the percentage of the database is increased.
+The Fig. 8 shows the results for this strategy with the 90% of the database, and the Fig. 9 and Fig. 10 show the results as the percentage of the database is increased.